 Emphasise the skills you have

-Focus your CV on the skills you do have, rather than the ones you don't.
+When you're writing your CV, focus on the skills you do have, rather than the ones you don't.
 Analyse the job description and list all the skills and personal qualities that make you a good fit for the job.

 Target realistic roles

-Applying for opportunities in regional offices may be less competitive or applying to SMEs can help you discover fantastic companies that may be by-passed by other students and graduates.'
+Applying for opportunities in regional offices may be less competitive, or applying to SMEs can help you discover fantastic companies that may have been overlooked by others.

 Do your research and apply to companies that interest you.
 Tailor each application and ask if there are any entry-level positions available, as you're looking to break into the industry.